MechSimulator

 The simulator loads in Simulate mode with a default launch angle of 45° and velocity of 30 m/s on Earth (g = 9.81 m/s²).
 The canvas shows the launcher, ground plane, and trajectory grid.
 Six readout cards display Range, Max Height, Time of Flight, Impact Velocity, Launch Angle, and Initial Velocity.

 Switch between the four modes using the pill tabs: Simulate for hands-on launching, Explore for concept study, Practice for random calculation problems, and Quiz for timed multiple-choice questions.
-Each mode targets a different stage of learning.
+Use the SI / Imperial toggle in the top bar to switch every reading (distance, velocity, height) between metric and US customary units.

 3 Simulate Mode

-Adjust the Angle slider (0–90°), Velocity slider (5–100 m/s), and Height slider (0–50 m) to set up your launch.
-Choose a gravity environment — Earth, Moon, or Mars — using the planet pills.
+Use either the slider or the [−] [input] [+] stepper next to each parameter to set Angle (0–90°), Velocity (5–100 m/s, auto-converted when Imperial is selected), and Height (0–50 m).
+Choose Earth, Moon, or Mars gravity.
 Toggle Air Resistance on to see how drag shortens range and breaks trajectory symmetry.

 This mode is ideal for building a solid conceptual foundation before attempting calculations.
 Use the category pills to filter topics, then click any card to open its detailed explanation.